Friday, July 17, 2026

 Frequently Asked Questions

 Tensile strength is the force per unit area required to fracture a tablet diametrically, calculated as σ = 2F / (π × D × T).
-It normalizes breaking force for tablet geometry, making it a more reliable quality indicator than hardness (force) alone.
+It normalizes breaking force for tablet geometry, making it a more meaningful measure than hardness alone.
 Acceptable tensile strength for most oral solid dosage forms is 1–4 MPa.

-kP (kilopond) is an older force unit still used on many European tablet hardness testers.
-1 kP = 9.81 N. Modern pharmacopeias (USP, Ph.
-Eur.) specify hardness in Newtons.
+kP (kilopond) is an older force unit still commonly used in tablet hardness testers, particularly from European manufacturers.
+1 kP = 9.81 N (Newtons).
+Modern pharmacopeias (USP, Ph.
+Eur.) express hardness in Newtons, but many instruments still display kP.
 To convert: N = kP × 9.81.

-ODTs (orally disintegrating tablets) must be soft enough to disintegrate in the mouth within 30 seconds (USP) or 3 minutes (Ph.
-Eur.) while surviving packaging and handling.
-Typical target: 20–50 N (2–5 kP).
+ODTs must be hard enough to survive handling and packaging but soft enough to disintegrate in the mouth within 30 seconds (USP) or 3 minutes (Ph.
+Eur.).
+Typical hardness targets are 20–50 N (2–5 kP).
 Their inherently higher friability means unit-dose blister packaging is standard.

 Related Formulation Tools